openenclave/openenclave/doc/SwSimulationGettingStarted.md

 =============
 Execute the following commands from the root of the source tree to install the prerequisites

-### Prerequisites

-Execute the following commands from the root of the source tree to install the prerequisites

     $ sudo ./scripts/install-prereqs

 **Simulation mode** has package dependencies that may be installed from